Mt. Massive Aslyum

 he’s taunting you, knowing you can’t leave right now…

 he gets in the elevator, wheeling you inside and pressing a button.
-The doors closed.
+The doors closed, and he folds his hands behind his back.
 He wheels you into a bathroom, blood splotches everywhere.
 He wheeled you to a certain bloody spot in front of the sink.

 “Here we are, then.
 Thanks so much for coming by.
 We'll begin your consultation in a moment, I'll just need a second to wash up and…”